kayaan/FlyAppAngular/README.md

 * the production Cesium token is configured
 * the production domain is allowed in Cesium
 * the production backend/API routing is configured correctly
+* public API routing is configured correctly
 * authentication and cookies work correctly in the deployed environment

 ## Notes

-FlightApp Angular is currently focused on local-first flight analysis with optional backend synchronization.
+FlightApp Angular is currently focused on local-first flight analysis with optional backend synchronization and public flight sharing.

-The application is designed so that imported flights remain usable locally, while backend sync enables multi-device usage, remote backup, visibility settings, and live updates across sessions.
+The application is designed so that imported flights remain usable locally, while backend sync enables multi-device usage, remote backup, visibility settings, public sharing, and live updates across sessions.